Transpyler/transpyler/README.rst

     :target: https://coveralls.io/github/fabiommendes/transpyler?branch=master

-Transpyler is an infrastructure to create simple internationalized versions of Python.
+Transpyler is an infrastructure to create simple localized versions of Python.
 It was originally created as part of the Pytuguês language (Python in Portuguese), but it is now abstracted to handle any translation.
 The goal of such specialized languages is to provide a more friendly environment to